-1. the plan and project lists will be updated twice before the year 2036, and line following table snows the anticipated funding for the long term time frame.
-All projects and line items were constrained to meet these full levels.
+1. the plan and project lists will be updated twice before the year 2036, and

 2. the long term time frame of this plan is mostly composed of line item reserves for asset maintenance and safety projects there will be no negative effect from extending year 12 funding levels forward another 8 years.